OrangeSpyderMan/inkplate10-weather-cal/README.md

 ### Client (Inkplate 10)

 1. Wakes from deep sleep and attempts to connect to WiFi.
+2. Optionally connects to MQTT to publish diagnostic logs.
-2. Attempts to get current network time and update real-time clock.
+3. Attempts to get current network time and update real-time clock.
-3. Attempts to download the PNG image that the server is hosting.
+4. Attempts to download the PNG image that the server is hosting.
-4. Write the downloaded PNG image to SD card.
+5. Write the downloaded PNG image to SD card.
-5. Read the PNG image back from SD card and write to the e-ink display.
+6. Read the PNG image back from SD card and write to the e-ink display.
-6. Returns to deep sleep for the configured refresh interval.
+7. Returns to deep sleep for the configured refresh interval.

 #### Features: